Cigna In The Eye Of The Storm

 Figure 2: S&P Healthcare Index as a Ratio of Cigna

-Cigna faces a highly uncertain growth future as its healthcare insurance premium lifeline goes under the knife in a windowless Capital Hill operating room.
+Cigna faces a highly uncertain growth future as its healthcare insurance premium lifeline goes under the knife in a windowless Capitol Hill operating room.
 Given the overall mindset of both AHCA and BCRA, premium growth is likely to reverse course over the intermediate term and beyond if any rendition of these proposals actually become law.
 The increase in the uninsured will be disproportionately larger for those with income less than 200% of the federal poverty level, or about $30,300/year.
 Those between the ages of 19 and 29 on the one hand and between the ages of 50 to 64 on the other will be particularly singled out by the proposed changes.
 Access to medical care at the lower rungs of the income scale will also slide as cuts in Medicaid funding from both the federal and state levels of government take hold, especially after 2019 when federal funding for the 31 states that expanded Medicaid programs is withdrawn.

 As the company continues to make plans to pull out of ACA-based market exchanges in 2018, Cigna looks to expand into the presumably safer venue of Medicare Advantage for seniors and selling plans to mid-sized employers in the group healthcare space.
-It has over $14 billion in retained earnings through the end of its 1st quarter which could possibly fund an acquisition, such as the purchase of the Medicare Advantage powerhouse Humana (HUM) and jump-start its own push into the senior market.
+It has over $14 billion in retained earnings through the end of its first quarter which could possibly fund an acquisition, such as the purchase of the Medicare Advantage powerhouse Humana (NYSE:HUM) and jump-start its own push into the senior market.
 Humana has a market value of about $34.21 billion.
-Yet with its failed merger with Anthem and Aetna (AET)'s January flame-out attempt at purchasing Humana both being squelched by the Justice Department over similar antitrust concerns, growth through acquisition in the healthcare insurance sector is problematic at best.
+Yet, with its failed merger with Anthem and Aetna (NYSE:AET)'s January flame-out attempt at purchasing Humana both being squelched by the Justice Department over similar antitrust concerns, growth through acquisition in the healthcare insurance sector is problematic at best.

 The company has plans to repurchase about $1.6 billion in its own stock through the end of the year and has averaged $1.64 billion in stock repurchases since 2014.
-Still, stock repurchase programs are no substitute for organic growth and paths to such growth in the industry are quickly narrowing.
+Still, stock repurchase programs are no substitute for organic growth, and paths to such growth in the industry are quickly narrowing.
 Cigna has dropped the better part of 2% in the last five trading days as its momentum-fueled rise of the past month appears long in the tooth.
-Expect another 15% market drop to $145/share in the next 12-months.
+Expect another 15% market drop to $145/share in the next 12 months.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.